JThorneX/challenge-17-regex-tutorial/Develop/regex-tutorial.md

 ## Flags

 Flags are option parameters for regex expressions - there are 6 total flags: i, g, s, m, y, and u.
 The i flag ignores casing, an ideal flag to use with the hex value expression so that it can read both #E6E6FA and #e6e6fa.
 The g flag stands for glboal and makes the expression search for all occurences, another good one to use with hex.
-The s is dot all, which makes the character <mark style="background-color: #E6E6FA">.</mark> match newlines as well.
-The m is multiline which makes the anchors, <mark style="background-color: #E6E6FA">^</mark> and <mark style="background-color: #E6E6FA">$</mark>, as covered above, match the beginning of every single line instead of the beginning and ending of the whole string.
+The s is dot all, which makes the character `.` match newlines as well.
+The m is multiline which makes the anchors, `^` and `$`, as covered above, match the beginning of every single line instead of the beginning and ending of the whole string.
 The y means sticky, which "makes the expression start its searching from the index indicated in its lastIndex property".
 And finally, the u which stands for unicode, simply "makes the expression assume individual characters as code points, not code units, and this match 32-bit characters as well".

 ## Character Escapes

-Finally, character escapes are denoted by the <mark style="background-color: #E6E6FA"> \ </mark> symbol.
-If a character has a special meaning in regex, the <mark style="background-color: #E6E6FA">/</mark> needs to be used to escape the character first.
-There is no need to escape anything in a typical hex value expression, but a good example would be if an expression needed to look for a <mark style="background-color: #E6E6FA">.</mark> or <mark style="background-color: #E6E6FA">+</mark>, as these two symbols are used quite a bit in building regex expressions.
-In order to search for one of these symbols, it would be written <mark style="background-color: #E6E6FA">\.</mark> which would look for "." or <mark style="background-color: #E6E6FA">\+</mark> which would look for "+".
+Finally, character escapes are denoted by the `\` symbol.
+If a character has a special meaning in regex, the `\` needs to be used to escape the character first.
+There is no need to escape anything in a typical hex value expression, but a good example would be if an expression needed to look for a `.` or `+`, as these two symbols are used quite a bit in building regex expressions.
+In order to search for one of these symbols, it would be written `\.` which would look for "." or `\+` which would look for "+".

 ## Author